unknownman/vite-auto-import-vue/README.md

 - `srcAlias`: The alias for your `src` directory. :file_folder:
 - `verbose`: Whether or not to output logging information. :loudspeaker:

+## Technologies Used

+- [Vite](https://vitejs.dev/): a build tool that serves as a development server with fast builds.
+- [Vue.js](https://vuejs.org/): a popular JavaScript framework for building user interfaces.
+- [unplugin-auto-import/vite](https://github.com/antfu/unplugin-auto-import): a Vite plugin that automatically imports components or any other modules on the fly while you are coding.
+- [unplugin-vue-components/vite](https://github.com/antfu/unplugin-vue-components): a Vite plugin that provides auto import and on-demand registration of Vue single-file components as well as their dependencies.

+By using these technologies, the \`vite-auto-import-vue\` plugin is able to provide a seamless and efficient experience for importing and using Vue components and other modules in your Vite projects.

 ## Contributing :heart:

 Contributions are welcome!
 Please follow these steps: